-All MCAST programmes adopt a learner centred approach through the focus on Learning Outcomes.
-The assessment of MCAST programmes is criterion-referenced and thus assessors are required to assess learners' evidence against a pre-determined set of Learning Outcomes and assessment criteria.
+All MCAST programmes adopt a Learner-centred approach through the focus on Learning Outcomes.
+The assessment of MCAST programmes is criterion-referenced and thus assessors are required to assess learners' evidence against a predetermined set of Learning Outcomes and Assessment Criteria.

 For a student to be deemed to have successfully passed a unit, a minimum of 50% (grade D) must be achieved.
-In case of part time programmes, the student must achieve a minimum of 45% to successfully pass the unit.

-All units are individually graded as follows:
+All full time units are individually graded as follows: